Motorbike Fuel Tank Repairs and Lining

 So how is this corrosion caused?

 When unleaded fuels were introduced, additives based on ethanol were included to improve performance.
 Unfortunately, ethanol takes in water from the atmosphere and the combination of ethanol and water is highly corrosive.
 When any bike has been standing for a period of time, the tank is likely to have incurred considerable corrosion damage.
 We have even seen such damage in bikes less than ten years old.
+The increase in ethanol from E5 to E10 is likely to exacerbate these issues.

 Corrosion leads to rust flakes which block the carburettor jets and injectors, while corrosive residue in the fuel invitably leads to perforation of the tank at its lowest point.
 The tank on a classic bike, especially a rare model, can be very expensive to replace and it may take a long time for you to source a replacement in decent condition.